 Risks identified in our audit plan Work completed Assurance gained and issues arising 1.
-Improper revenue recognition Under ISA (UK&I) 240 there is a presumed risk that revenue may be misstated due to improper recognition.
-Having considered the risk factors and the nature of the revenue streams at Dartmoor National Park Authority, we determined that the risk of fraud arising from revenue recognition could be rebutted because: • there was little incentive to manipulate revenue Our work has not identified any issues in respect o revenue recognition. recognition opportunities to manipulate revenue recognition were limited the culture and ethical frameworks of National Parks, including Dartmoor National Park Authority, mean that all forms of fraud are seen as unacceptable; and 70% of funding was received from a DEFRA grant.
-Work completed included: review and testing of revenue recognition policies. testing of material revenue streams. understanding of revenue streams and assessment of the risks relating to controls. - Management override of controls Under ISA (UK&I) 240 there is a presumed risk of management over-ride of controls. review of accounting estimates, judgements and decisions made by management testing of journal entries review of unusual significant transactions Our audit work has not identified any evidence of management override of controls.
-In particular the findings of our review of journal controls and testir of journal entries has not identified any significant issues.
-We set out later in this section of the report our w and findings on key accounting estimates and judgments.
+Improper revenue recognition Under ISA (UK&I) 240 there is a presumed risk that revenue may be misstated due to improper recognition .
+Having considered the risk factors and the nature of the revenue streams at Dartmoor National Park Authority, we determined that the risk of fraud arising from revenue recognition could be rebutted because: there was little incentive to manipulate revenue recognition opportunities to manipulate revenue recognition were limited the culture and ethical frameworks of National Parks, including Dartmoor National Park Authority, mean that all forms of fraud are seen as unacceptable; and 70% of funding was received from a DEFRA grant.
+Work completed included: review and testing of revenue recognition policies. testing of material revenue streams. understanding of revenue streams and assessment of the risks relating to controls.
+Our work has not identified any issues in respect of revenue recognition.
+2. Management override of controls Under ISA (UK&I) 240 there is a presumed risk of management over-ride of controls. review of accounting estimates, judgements and decisions made by management testing of journal entries review of unusual significant transactions Our audit work has not identified any evidence of management override of controls.
+In particular the findings of our review of journal controls and testing of journal entries has not identified any significant issues.
+We set out later in this section of the report our work and findings on key accounting estimates and judgments.